Please call us on01297 20744

 |Total: (VAT incl.)|

-Feel free to use the filters to determine the size of line you require.
+The filters on each category page will help you determine the size of line you require.
 There are filters for racing specification and cruising specification.
 Once you have chosen the size and type of your sheet, you can apply the rule of thumb below to calculate an approximate length required.

 N.B.
 The swept back angle of the mast spreaders will limit the distance the boom can go out and therefore reduce the length of the mainsheet.